Chinese Premier Li Keqiang appointed to second 5-year term

-BEIJING (AP) — China’s ceremonial legislature has appointed the No. 2 Communist Party leader, Li Keqiang, to a second five-year term as premier and approved the appointment of a director for a national anti-corruption agency.
+BEIJING (AP) — China’s ceremonial legislature appointed Premier Li Keqiang, the No. 2 leader of the ruling Communist Party, to a second five-year term Sunday and approved the appointment of a director for a new anti-corruption agency with sweeping powers.

-Delegates to the National People’s Congress on Sunday voted 2,964 to 2 to approve Li’s appointment.
-The vote comes a day after party leader Xi Jinping was reappointed China’s president with no limits on how many terms he can serve.
+National People’s Congress delegates voted 2,964 to 2 to approve Li’s appointment.
+That comes a day after party leader Xi Jinping was reappointed China’s president with no limits on how many terms he can serve.

-The premier traditionally is China’s top economic official but Xi has stripped Li of many of the post’s most prominent duties by appointing himself to lead party bodies that oversee economic reform and state industry.
+The premier traditionally is China’s top economic official but Xi, the country’s most dominant leader since Mao Zedong, has stripped Li of many of the post’s most prominent duties by appointing himself to lead party bodies that oversee economic reform and state industry.

-The legislature also approved the appointment of a director for the National Supervisory Commission.
+The legislature also approved the appointment of Yang Xiaodu as director for the National Supervisory Commission, created from a merger of the party’s internal anti-graft watchdog with one that oversees civil servants.
+It will have the power to detain suspects for up to six months without seeking court approval.

 Most Read Business Stories